 Note.
 Number of participants = 11.
 M = mean, SD = standard deviation.

+Note.
+Significant difference in jump height was observed between dynamic stretch and non-stretching control.

 A linear mixed-effect model (LMM) was used to examine the effect of the stretch modality (fixed effect) on the difference in jump height (independent variable) before and after each stretch modality, with random intercepts for participants.
 The analysis was conducted using the lme4 package (v1.1; Bates et al., 2015).

 The effect of the stretch modality was assessed as significant, β = -1.54 cm, SE = 0.71, t(20) = -2.164, p < .05.
 The random intercept of participants had a variance of 3.58 cm, SD = 1.89, and residual variance was 2.80 cm, SD = 0.75, indicating substantial variability between participants.